appy-one/acebase/README.md

 ### Get triggering context of events
 (NEW v0.9.51)

 In some cases it is benificial to know what (and/or who) triggered a data event to fire, so you can choose what you want to do with data updates.
-It is now possible to pass context information with all ```update```, ```set```, and ```remove``` operations, which will be passed along to any event triggered on affected paths (on any connected client!)
+It is now possible to pass context information with all `update`, `set`, `remove` , and `transaction` operations, which will be passed along to any event triggered on affected paths (on any connected client!)

 Imagine the following situation: you have a document editor that allows multiple people to edit at the same time.
-When loading a document you update its ```last_accessed``` property:
+When loading a document you update its `last_accessed` property:

 ```javascript
 // Load document & subscribe to changes